Application Threat Modeling

 - A way of validating the model and threats, and verification of success of actions taken

-Our motto is: Threat modelling: the sooner the better, but never too late.
+Our motto is: Threat modeling: the sooner the better, but never too late.

-The inclusion of threat modelling in the SDLC can help
+The inclusion of threat modeling in the SDLC can help

 - Build a secure design